 Veritas High School

-Classes: Precalculus, Geometry, Personal Finance, and Statistics
+Classes: Precalculus, Geometry, and Personal Finance

 Extracurriculars: Mentor 2.0 Advisor, boys and girls Soccer Coach, and co Athletic Director